Christian Oswald

 Peer-reviewed publications

-Christian Oswald, Daniel Ohrenhofer.
+Christian Oswald and Daniel Ohrenhofer.
 2022.
 Click, click boom: Using Wikipedia data to predict changes in battle-related deaths.
 International Interactions 48(4): 678-696.

 Christian Oswald, Melanie Sauter, Sigrid Weber and Rob Williams.
 2020.
 Under the Roof of Rebels: Civilian Targeting After Territorial Takeover in Sierra Leone.
 International Studies Quarterly 64(2): 295-305.